simpleinjector/Documentation/source/webapiintegration.rst

 Simple Injector contains `Simple Injector ASP.NET Web API Integration Quick Start NuGet package for IIS-hosted applications <https://www.nuget.org/packages/SimpleInjector.Integration.WebApi.WebHost.QuickStart>`_.
 If you're not using NuGet, you must include the **SimpleInjector.Integration.WebApi.dll** in your Web API application, which is part of the standard download on Github.

-.. container:: Note

-    **Note**: To be able to run the Web API integration packages, `you need <https://stackoverflow.com/questions/22392032/are-there-any-technical-reasons-simpleinjector-cannot-support-webapi-on-net-4-0>`_ *.NET 4.5* or above.

 .. _Web-API-basic-setup:

 Basic setup